Donald Smith (defensive back)

 Donald Smith (born February 21, 1968) is an American former gridiron football cornerback in the Canadian Football League (CFL) for the Winnipeg Blue Bombers, Memphis Mad Dogs and Toronto Argonauts and Hamilton Tiger-Cats from 1992 to 2000.
-He also played in the National Football League for the Dallas Cowboys.
+He also played in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at Liberty University.

 Early years

 Smith attended George Washington High School, where he lettered in football, basketball, and track.
 He accepted a football scholarship from Liberty University, where he played cornerback and was coached by Sam Rutigliano.
 As a junior, he registered 5 interceptions.
 As a senior, he made 3 interceptions.
 He finished his college career with 26 passes deflected.

 Professional career

 Minnesota Vikings

-Smith was selected by the Minnesota Vikings in the tenth round (271st overall) of the 1990 NFL Draft.
+Smith was selected by the Minnesota Vikings in the tenth round (271st overall) of the 1990 NFL draft.
 He was waived on September 3.

 Dallas Cowboys

 In 1991, he was signed by the Dallas Cowboys.
 He played in three games before being released on October 17.
 On December 6, he was signed to the practice squad.